dianiz/edx-documentation/en_us/shared/manage_discussions/set_up_divided_discussions.rst

 with all posts responses, and comments.
 You can change discussion topics of either type to be divided or unified on the instructor dashboard in the LMS.

-.. note:: In courses that started prior to April 10, 2017, content-specific discussion topics are by default divided by cohort.
+.. note:: In courses that started prior to April 10, 2017, in courses with cohorts enabled and "cohorts" selected as the type of group by which discussions are divided, content-specific discussion topics are by default divided.

 .. warning:: If you change settings of discussion topics in a live course after learners have begun reading and contributing to discussion posts, you